damatie/razor-tv/NOTES.md

 # Technical Notes & Architectural Overview

-This document provides an in-depth look at the planning, architecture, and technical decisions made during the development of the CineScope application.
+This document provides an in-depth look at the planning, architecture, and technical decisions made during the development of the RazorTV application.

 ## 1. Plan of Attack & Time Estimation